aria-ml/dataeval/docs/source/concepts/Binning.md

 **The classification is visible in exactly one place.**
 {attr}`.Metadata.factor_info` is where a factor's kind and treatment are reported, and nothing downstream carries either, because {class}`.MetadataLike` does not expose it.
-Both ways of landing in the wrong row — an integer-coded category read as `discrete`, a rounded continuous quantity read the same way — are silent everywhere else.
+Both ways a factor can land in a row you did not expect — an integer-coded category read as `discrete`, a rounded continuous quantity read the same way — are visible nowhere else.
 Two inputs decide which row a factor lands in: its dtype, and whether it is named in `continuous_factor_bins`.

-**The thresholds that matter are not in the data.** Where a factor has a value at which the world changes — freezing, sunset, a detection-size floor — no method that places edges by reading values can find it, and the factor is binned successfully anyway. `continuous_factor_bins`, `factor_levels` and `encoding` are what carry such a threshold in, and the only inputs that fix a factor's vocabulary across datasets rather than letting each draw derive its own count and edges.
+**A threshold that comes from the world has to be declared.** Where a factor has a value at which the world changes — freezing, sunset, a detection-size floor — no method that places edges by reading values can find it, so the factor gets a cut describing its distribution instead. `continuous_factor_bins`, `factor_levels` and `encoding` are what carry such a threshold in, and the only inputs that fix a factor's vocabulary across datasets rather than letting each draw derive its own count and edges.

-**Nothing measures how binning-sensitive a result is.** A result now says which cut produced it — {attr}`~dataeval.Metadata.encoding_digest` on every bias result, and `scored_as` on {attr}`.BalanceOutput.factors` — so two scores can be told apart.
-What no output gives is the difference between them: re-running across binnings is the only evidence that a conclusion is about the cut rather than about the data, and DataEval does not do it for you.
+**Sensitivity to the cut is something you measure.** A result says which cut produced it — {attr}`~dataeval.Metadata.encoding_digest` on every bias result, and `scored_as` on {attr}`.BalanceOutput.factors` — so two scores can be told apart.
+Comparing them is the step that shows whether a conclusion is about the data or about the cut, and it is one you run yourself.

 For the provenance side — what to record so that two runs stay comparable, and which caveats attach to each evaluator — see